gowhale/go-shopping-list/README.md

 1. The codebase works by firstly reading all the JSON files in the recipes folder.
 2. Once the JSON's have been processed they are passed to the GUI and displayed in a list
-3. When one of the list items is clicked it will run automation scripts which add a reminder to my reminders app
-4. The reminders app is an app available on mac and iphone.
-5. The iCloud then syncs the items in my list to my phone so I can go to the shops and get the stuff I need.
+3. Once multiple recipes are selected and the submit button the workflow is ran.
+4. There are currently 3 workflows as demoed above.

 ## Maintaining Professional Standards

-To ensure my code is professional and extendable I followed these rules when making changes:
+To ensure code is professional and extendable the following rules should be followed:

 1. Apply unit testing wherever possible and aim for 80% coverage in packages
 2. Use `golangci-lint run` and the revive linter with all rules enabled: https://github.com/mgechev/revive
 3. Using Interfaces to mock results using the following module: https://github.com/vektra/mockery

+See the PR Template fo more checks to follow.

 ## GitHub Actions

 ### Testing

+The pkg-cov workflow runs all go tests and ensures pkg coverage is above 80%.
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/pkg-cov.yml/badge.svg?event=push)

+The pages workflow publishes a test coverage website everytime there is a push to the main branch.
+The website can be found here: https://gowhale.github.io/go-shopping-list/#file0
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/pages.yml/badge.svg?event=push)

 ### Linters

+The revive workflow is executed to statically analsye go files: https://github.com/mgechev/revive
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/revive.yml/badge.svg?event=push)

+The golangci-lint workflow runs the golangci-lint linter: https://github.com/golangci/golangci-lint
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/golangci-lint.yml/badge.svg?event=push)

 ### Content Checking
+The authenticate workflow checks that the recipe .json files are in the correct format.
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/authenitcate.yml/badge.svg?event=push)

 ### Project Management

+The issue workflow adds a new issue to the projects Kanban board: https://github.com/users/gowhale/projects/1
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/issue.yml/badge.svg?event=push)

+The cut release workflow creates a binary executable everytime a release is published.
+The binary file is attached to the release.
 ![example event parameter](https://github.com/gowhale/go-shopping-list/actions/workflows/cut-release.yml/badge.svg?event=push)

-## Releases

-## Test Coverage Website

-Everytime there is a push to main the code coverage website is updated: https://gowhale.github.io/go-shopping-list/#file0